joshjriley/toast/doc/dev-notes.md

 ## notes:
-- NOTE: We are not loading info from coversheet db tables but rather from post-TAC tables.
--
-- TACs can specify specific dates and/or portion of night and these should be followed if at all possible.
+- [done] TACs can specify specific dates and/or portion of night and these should be followed if at all possible. (cadence)
-- Consider date-critical observations first (ie cadence and those that were given a date by TAC).
+- [done] Consider date-critical observations first (ie cadence and those that were given a date by TAC).
 - Consider dark time requests first, then grey, then bright.
 (Since bright requests can obviously use dark time)
-- Always go for "P" and only use "A" if necessary.
-Flag for review if we have to use neutral.
-"X" must avoid.
-This places more emphasis on ordering the blocks.
 - For each classical program instrument entry, if the number of "P"s is one or two back-to-back this typically represents a cluster of observations that we should schedule consecutively.
 If there are may "P"s spread out, this *may* indicate to spread the program out though typically they will use multiple instrument entries to indicate a different cluster.
 We want to minimize observer travel requirements.
 - Reconfig is more important than instrument runs, though runs are nice too.
 Reconfig compat chart: https://www2.keck.hawaii.edu/observing/instrumentaccess.html
 - Cadence form input dates are absolutely strict.
-- concept of "paired nights" where it is requested (special) that two different hald-night programs could be scheduled on the same night.
+- concept of "paired nights" where it is requested (special) that two different half-night programs could be scheduled on the same night.
 - Probably need a pre-definitions file for special cases like 'paired nights' etc.
 - Priority targets is sort of duplicate info b/c they probably did the work in the preferences section.
 However, we can use it anyway for weighting the block scoring in case it is needed.
 - "X" in moon phase is an absolute no as is DatesToAvoid.